spbu-math-cs/Quadric-Intersection/README.md

 Pre-trained quadric models (with parameters from `config.json`) may be downloaded [here](https://drive.google.com/file/d/1Ozlh6QAPyyhUdKMyww4cdDy54dBCab7u/view?usp=sharing).

-To extract archive and to prepare folders for models and features calculation execute .sh file:
+To extract the archive and to prepare the folders for the models and features calculation execute .sh file:

 - `./prepare_folders.sh`